Skip to content

-Cover cropping is a practice that is increasingly being recognised for its benefits in regenerative and sustainable agriculture research around the world.
-Essentially, it refers to the planting of a non-cash crop, commonly called a cover crop, in between the periods of main crop production, such as between a summer crop and the following year’s crop.
+Cover cropping is a practice that is increasingly being recognised for its benefits in regenerative and sustainable agriculture research worldwide.
+Essentially, it refers to planting a non-cash crop, commonly called a cover crop, between the periods of primary crop production, such as between a summer crop and the following year’s crop.

-The primary aim of cover cropping is to protect and improve the soil by maintaining a plant cover on the soil surface throughout the year.
-This stops wind erosion and water erosion, which can blow away or wash away valuable topsoil.
+Cover cropping primarily aims to protect and improve the soil by maintaining a plant cover on the soil surface throughout the year.
+This stops wind and water erosion, which can blow or wash away valuable topsoil.
 Cover crops, like cereal grains, legume cover crops, and broadleaf crops, provide this soil protection.
 Other cover crops include grass cover crops such as winter rye, cereal rye, winter wheat, and annual ryegrass, which can also provide soil protection.

-Additionally, these cover crops can enhance soil health and soil quality in a number of ways.
+These cover crops can also enhance soil health and quality in several ways.
 Their root systems, particularly those of deep-rooted cover crops, can help to break up compacted soil layers, improving soil structure and capturing nutrients deep in the soil profile.

 Legumes as Nitrogen Fixers

-Leguminous cover crops, like hairy vetch, crimson clover, and Austrian winter peas, are capable of nitrogen fixation, adding valuable nutrients to the soil and boosting soil fertility.
+Leguminous cover crops, like hairy vetch, crimson clover, and Austrian winter peas, can fix nitrogen, adding valuable nutrients to the soil and boosting soil fertility.
 This can reduce nutrient loss and lessen the risk of water pollution.
 Furthermore, they can also improve soil moisture retention and water infiltration.
 Improved soil moisture increases water availability and potentially improves water quality.

 Cover cropping and weed control

-Planting cover crop seeds, typically in early fall or late summer, can also aid in weed control.
+Planting cover crop seeds, typically in early fall or late summer, can also aid weed control.
 The cover crops can outcompete and smother weeds.
-Certain cover crop species can even help control pests by attracting insects and other beneficial organisms.
+Cover crop species can help control pests by attracting insects and other beneficial organisms.
 This can enhance the overall health of the farming system and contribute to biodiversity.

 Soil Carbon Sequestration

 Cover crops also have the potential to contribute to climate change mitigation.
 They can sequester carbon in the soil, increasing soil organic matter levels.
-Furthermore, plant residue left after cover crops can act as green manure crops.
-This can provide additional organic matter and nutrients to the soil.
+Furthermore, plant residue left after cover crops can act as green manure crops, providing additional organic matter and nutrients to the soil.

 Cover cropping planning